RobKenis/reinvent-2019-blog/source/_posts/keynote-with-andy-jassy.md

 #### SageMaker Experiments **NEW**
 Creating and training a new model requires a lot of little tweaks and fixes.
 [SageMaker Experiments](https://aws.amazon.com/blogs/aws/amazon-sagemaker-experiments-organize-track-and-compare-your-machine-learning-trainings/) makes this process fun again.
 #### SageMaker Debugger **NEW**
-Real-time metrics of model performance, help understand and interprete models.
+Real-time metrics of model performance, help understand and interpret models.
 Results can be viewed in SageMaker Studio.
 > Looking at a model is like looking at a compiled binary.
 It makes no sense to the naked eye. - Andy Jassy, 2019
 #### SageMaker Model Monitor **NEW**
 Your model might have been pretty accurate last year, but something changed and now your results are far from reality.
 Detect concept drift in deployed models with [SageMaker Model Monitory](https://aws.amazon.com/blogs/aws/amazon-sagemaker-model-monitor-fully-managed-automatic-monitoring-for-your-machine-learning-models/).
 Analyze and visualize models so you can detect concept drift.